Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Introductory_Level/Linear_Maps.md

 - $\forall \, v\in V, c\in \mathbb{C} \quad A(c u) = c (A u)$

-In other words, it does not matter whether you perform linear transformations before or after vector addition and scalar multiplication.
+In other words, it does not matter whether you perform linear maps before or after vector addition and scalar multiplication.

-## Matrix Representation of Linear Transformations
+## Matrix Representation of Linear Maps

 The above definition is somewhat abstract.
 Let us represent it by something more concrete: the **matrix**.

-Due to the linearity, a linear transformation $A$ can be *fully* described by specifying its action on *each* basis vector ($i = 1, ..., n$):
+Due to the linearity, a linear map $A$ can be *fully* described by specifying its action on *each* basis vector ($i = 1, ..., n$):

 $$
 e_i \to e'_i \equiv A e_i